visgl/luma.gl/dev-docs/RFCs/v7.1/shader-module-injection-rfc.md

 ## Example

-Setting the picking color of a fragment simply involves filtering the fragment color based on the provided picking color.
+Setting the picking color of a fragment simply involves replacing the calculated fragment color with a provided picking color, if picking is enabled.
 Currently, this is done by including the picking module and directly calling the `picking_filterColor` function it provides.
 This could be done automatically by defining a directive `##FRAGMENT_COLOR` to indicate that the fragment color has been finalized.
 In the fragment shader `main` function, this would appear as follows:
 ```js
 void main() {
   //...